TuuguuEDI/Project/README.md

 ## Instruction

 Each project folders have thier own codes and documenents for support and collabration.
+Insruction are not finished at the moment.

 ## Licence